SirGnip/arcade_screensaver_framework/README.md

     python -m arcade_screensaver_framework.examples.oval_screensaver /s
     python -m arcade_screensaver_framework.examples.raindrops /s

-Create a fully functional Windows screen saver by installing one of the provided example screen savers.
+Install one of the included example screen savers as a fully functional Windows screen saver.
-Must run this command from a Command Prompt that was opened with "Run as administrator".
+Run the command below from a Command Prompt.
+This Command Prompt **MUST** be run with "Run as administrator".
+Make sure the Python environment that you installed the framework to is active.

     # The example scripts are often located in a path similar to the following.
     # Your actual path may vary...